avensam/AzureML/README.md

+# Optimizing an ML Pipline in Azure

+##Authos: Aven Samareh

 ## Summary

 this is Bank-marketing data, contains data about individuals and features such as their job, marital status, education, if they have loan, etc. it has 21 columns and 10000 rows.